composable-logs/composable-logs/docs/LOCAL_UI_DEV.md

 #### 2b.
 Delete the token created above using Github UI

 #### 2c.
 Parse zip file content into form suitable for for static ML Flow website
-Notes:
-- this does not require network/API access and uses only files in the `./cache` directory.
+- this step does not require network/API access and uses only files in the `./cache` directory.
 - this will delete any previous content in `./static_output` directory.

 ```bash